aioaneia/semantic-papers-filter/README.md

 1. Semantic similarity using sentence transformers
 2. Small language model (Llama 3.2) running locally

-The evaluation used a carefully curated test set of 50 papers with human-annotated labels covering diverse cases in virology and epidemiology research (`data/test_collection_with_abstracts_and_labels.csv`).
+For the evaluation has been used a curated test set of 50 papers with human-annotated labels covering diverse cases in virology and epidemiology research (`data/test_collection_with_abstracts_and_labels.csv`).

 ### Quantitative Results